gotbadger/workflow-test/README.md

 # workflow-test
-This repo is for testing how things works
+This repo is for testing how things works.